PraveshBindra/PraveshBindra/README.md

 ## About Me

 Hello!
-I am a Director of Technology and Head of BPM/Rules for Creedit and Collections portfolio.
+I am a Director of Technology and Head of BPM/Rules for Credit and Collections portfolio.
 With a strong background in both technology and business process management, I specialize in designing and implementing efficient and scalable solutions that streamline business operations and drive digital transformation.
 I am s Senior technology leader offering 18 years of expertise in leveraging cost-effective cutting-edge solutions, accelerated processes, strengthen collaboration, advance capabilities and minimize costs.

 ## Skills and Expertise